 - American Cancer Society (ACS): Coronavirus, COVID-19, and Cancer

 - CancerCare: Coronavirus (COVID-19) Resources

 - Cancer.Net: Coronavirus 2019, What People With Cancer Need to Know

-- Leukemia & Lymphoma Society (LLS): Coronavirus resources and what you should know
+- Leukemia & Lymphoma Society (LLS): COVID-19 Response Program: Resources for Patients and Caregivers

 - Pancreatic Cancer Action Network (PANCAN): Frequently Asked Questions About Coronavirus Disease (COVID-19) and Pancreatic Cancer